-The main research focus of Professor Matthias Mann’s laboratory is to identify novel biomarkers that can be used for patient diagnosis and possibly for the prevention and treatment of metabolic diseases, such as diabetes and cancer.
-To this end, the lab is developing and using cutting-edge mass spectrometry-based proteomics; an area in which the Mann Group is world-leading.
+The main research focus of the Clinical Proteomics Group headed by Professor Matthias Mann is to apply mass spectrometry (MS) based proteomics to understand human health and disease.
+The study of the proteome could lead to the improvement of patient diagnosis and stratification, and possibly to prevent diseases such as metabolic disorders and cancer.
+To this end, the lab is developing and applying cutting-edge MS-based proteomics techniques; an area in which the Mann Group is world-leading.

-The Mann Group undertakes ambitious research projects involving proteomics of blood, plasma, cerebrospinal fluid and tissue for the phenotyping of patients.
-One goal is to establish robust, high-throughput proteome profiling pipelines for these materials, allowing for the proteomic screening of clinical cohorts.
-The group’s overarching aim is to identify biological markers for early detection of metabolic disorders, to improve diagnosis and help to develop individualized therapies.
+The Mann Group undertakes ambitious research projects involving proteomics of archived tissue specimens and body fluids for patient phenotyping.
+One goal is to establish robust, high-throughput proteome profiling pipelines for these patient materials, allowing for the proteomic interrogation of large clinical cohorts.
+The group’s overarching aim is to identify protein markers for early detection of diseases such diabetes and cancer, to improve diagnosis and help to develop individualized therapies.

-“Our eventual goal is to prevent the development of the metabolic syndrome in the first place, by targeted and personalized life style interventions,” says Professor and Group Leader, Matthias Mann.
+“Our eventual goal is to prevent the development of diseases such as the metabolic syndrome in the first place, by targeted and personalized life style interventions,” says Professor and Group Leader, Matthias Mann.

 To this end, the group builds on its longstanding expertise in mass spectrometry to implement an artificial intelligence-guided platform for analyzing the proteomes of patient tissue from low amounts of formalin-fixed, paraffin-embedded samples at high accuracy and sensitivity.

-“Our highly sensitive methods now enable us to simultaneously profile thousands of proteins derived from only a few hundred cells, allowing us to identify the proteins that are most critical for various diseases,” Mann says.
+“Our highly sensitive methods now enable us to simultaneously profile thousands of proteins from just a few cells, allowing us to identify the proteins that are most critical for various diseases,” Mann says.